hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/6-System-Maintenance/1-Schedule tasks to run at a set date and time.md

 ## `/etc/anacrontab`

+Anacron is primarily `system-wide`, meaning it is generally used for scheduling tasks that should `run for all users` on the system.

 in anacron we don't care when it's run, we just want it to run daily, weekly, monthly...

 ```bash